 So while it might not seem there’s much innovation on the outside, there is a lot of innovation for the client on the inside.

 The new DAC MK 5 that I’ve been working on for Audio by Van Alstine has finally been released.

-I am very grateful to Frank Van Alstine for giving me so much room to develop the best reasonably priced DAC I know how to design.
-The results have so far exceeded everyones expectations, including my own.
+I am grateful to Frank Van Alstine for giving me the room to develop the best reasonably priced DAC I know how to design.
+The results have so far exceeded all expectations, including my own.
 We all learned a lot through the process of designing this unit, which is as it should be.
 Rapid prototyping turned out to be instrumental in exploring a number of early electronic design alternatives.
 Looking forward to the reviews!

 Audio by Van Alstine has adopted my discrete Class A audio module into two of their products.
 The Vision DAC uses the module in its differential anti-imaging filter and output stage and the Vision SL Preamp uses it for line stage amplification.
 The pair will be premiered at the Axpona Audio Expo in Chicago this weekend.
 Looking forward to feedback from the show.

 As part of my Open source audio remote control initiative, I’ve just published Volume-AlpsRK16814MG, an open source hardware design that integrates a high-quality Alps motorized quad potentiometer with an H bridge.
 The design lets you control the motor’s direction using two logic-level signals: VOL_UP and VOL_DOWN.
 The fact that it’s a quad pot means you can use it to control regular stereo volume by ignoring one of the dual gangs or a differential stereo signal.

 Here’s the schematic* to give you an idea what it’s doing.
 Gerbers and PCBs are available at OSH Park.